Setting up your community for mental health success

 Be flexible and understanding.

-• Build flexiblity into the structure itself.
+• Build flexibility into the structure itself.
 Plan remote options in advance so people can reengage if they need to step away for a period of time.

 • Set expectations for open communication about what happens when someone cannot complete tasks or focus.

 • Be aware of and discuss larger events that may impact the community's mental health as a whole.
-Pre-plan for flexibility and lighter loads during times that you anticipate being challenging.
+Plan ahead for flexibility and lighter loads during times that you anticipate being challenging.

 Maintain open communication.